Jazz Chisholm Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Red Sox pitching staff ranks 17th in the league.

-- The Red Sox have the 23rd-ranked team ERA among all league pitching staffs (4.45).
+- The Red Sox have the 23rd-ranked team ERA across all MLB pitching staffs (4.47).

-- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (102 total, 1.3 per game).
+- The Red Sox rank 23rd in baseball in home runs surrendered (104 total, 1.3 per game).

-- Ort (1-1) starts for the Red Sox, his second of the season.
+- Bello (5-4) takes the mound for the Red Sox in his 13th start of the season.
+He's put together a 3.27 ERA in 66 2/3 innings pitched, with 62 strikeouts.

-- His most recent time out was in relief on Sunday when the righty threw scoreless two-thirds of an inning against the Chicago White Sox while giving up only one hit.
+- His most recent time out was on Saturday against the Chicago White Sox, when the right-hander went 6 2/3 innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.